 Before you even think about calculating the ROI of CRM you need to ensure you understand the desired business outcomes and the improvements you would like to make to your business then work out what needs to change in order to achieve those outcomes.

-Forrester analysts have written a report, Quantify the Value of CRM, which includes some advice you may find useful.
-Before you start, you may also want to read recommendations from analyst William Band addressing specific issues when it comes to calculating ROI – all of which will ultimately help you cut costs and boost sales.
+Before you do so, we recommend checking out this Quantify the Value of CRM business case by the analysts at Forrester Research, which includes some advice you may find useful.
+You may also want to read recommendations from analyst William Band which address specific issues when it comes to calculating CRM ROI — all of which will ultimately help you cut costs and boost sales.

-But for now, let’s review the key elements you need to consider when calculating the ROI of CRM.
+But for now, let’s review the key elements you need to consider when working out the ROI of CRM

 1. Revenue Ambitions

-What objectives have you defined in relation to the expectation that your CRM investment will help you to achieve higher revenues?
-The more specific you can be, in terms of capturing customer spending on different products, working out the potential to increase higher-margin product sales, cutting out obstacles that threaten the continuity of customer relationships or assessing the impact of applying discounts to different customer groups, the more accurate your forecast is likely to be.
+What objectives have you defined related to how your CRM investment will help you to achieve higher revenues?
+The more specific you can be, the more accurate your forecast is likely to be.
+Some of the things you will want to look into include:

 Set your target.
-Imagine that your CRM project will generate five additional sales per month – or 60 per year.
+Imagine that your CRM project will generate five additional sales per month — or 60 per year.
 If your average sale is worth £1,000, CRM could bring in an extra £60,000.
-How?
+How exactly?

-- Improved sales managementMakes salespeople more effective and productive, because they have access to better information and can react instantly to client requirements.
+Improved sales management: CRM makes salespeople more effective and productive, because they have access to better information and can react instantly to client requirements.

-- New lead conversion rates improveAs salespeople know more about their customers and make increasingly targeted sales.
+New lead conversion rates improve: Salespeople will know more about their customers and make increasingly targeted sales, improving lead conversion rates.

 2. Cutting Costs

 Where will you be able to reduce your exposure to expenditure, and how much will you be able to save?
-Unprofitable customers, unproductive employee time, online self-service possibilities and marketing campaigns that wastefully target non-responsive customers would be typical targets here.
+Some typical targets for cutting costs include:

 3. Time Saving Benefits